 Medical Treatment, Shelter Top Needs In Haiti

-Colonel MARIE DOMINGUEZ (Medical Element Commander, Bravo): This is a gentleman who had a small wound on the day of the earthquake and he came in and he's got a big abscess on his back, which needs to be cleaned out, packed with dressing, changed everyday.
+MARIE DOMINGUEZ: This is a gentleman who had a small wound on the day of the earthquake and he came in and he's got a big abscess on his back, which needs to be cleaned out, packed with dressing, changed everyday.

 BURNETT: The U.S. military medical mission is overwhelmed.
 The Navy hospital ship, the USS Comfort, is filled with patients, as are the hospitals on-board an aircraft carrier and a helicopter carrier floating in the water off the Haitian coast.
 The 22 hospitals in Port-au-Prince are overflowing with earthquake victims.
 So, the plan is for the U.S. military to erect a convalescent care tent city as soon as this week, to get post-op patients off the ships and make room for more critical care cases.

-Dr. RICH ELLISON (Chief Surgeon, Joint Task Force in Haiti, U.S. Military): Some people are ready to go home.
-And, of course, the problem is they dont have a home to go to.
+RICH ELLISON: Some people are ready to go home.
+And, of course, the problem is they don't have a home to go to.

-Dr. ELLISON: Its going to be like "M*A*S*H." Its going to be tents, cots, you know, food, water, things that they need, that we want them to be comfortable, but we dont want them to go home yet.
+ELLISON: It's going to be like "M*A*S*H." It's going to be tents, cots, you know, food, water, things that they need, that we want them to be comfortable, but we don't want them to go home yet.

-Mr. LEWIS LUCKE (Coordinator, U.S. Government Relief And Recovery In Haiti): We are scrambling as hard as we can.
+LEWIS LUCKE: We are scrambling as hard as we can.
 We have received tremendous number of rolls of plastic sheeting, we are cutting it up and we are distributing it, and we are getting it out as quickly as we can with the use of Haitian labor.

 BURNETT: And there's another deadline facing the aid providers: the expectation of a population that needs everything.
 Lieutenant General Ken Keen is the commander of JTF, Haiti.

-Lieutenant General KEN KEEN (Commander, JTF, Haiti): Clearly, if we are unable to respond - and I say we, the international community, the United Nations, to meet the needs of the people - then there would be growing unrest.
+KEN KEEN: Clearly, if we are unable to respond - and I say we, the international community, the United Nations, to meet the needs of the people - then there would be growing unrest.

 BURNETT: A man demands, when will you start to distribute food, water and tents.
 The Marines guarding the landing zone are unfazed by the demanding crowd.
 Everything is relative, they've all done two tours in Iraq or Afghanistan where snipers and roadside bombs are a daily threat.
 Lance Corporal William Berdahoe(ph), from Passaic, New Jersey, wearing a cloth cap and light body armor, is asked about his surprise deployment to Haiti.

-Lance Corporal WILLIAM BERDAHOE (U.S. Army): Beautiful.
+WILLIAM BERDAHOE: Beautiful.
 You don't gotta worry about getting shot or nothing.
 You know you're going home for a fact.
 You know, I worry about home.
 I will probably make it home this time.
-Its nice coming here and helping out the people.
+It's nice coming here and helping out the people.